steveshogren/blog-source/source/_posts/2014-05-06-di-is-a-hack.markdown

 Tests grow in maintenance difficulty with the size of the function being tested.
 Often this leads to a design with many small one-function classes.
+This is actually not a bad thing!
 Rather than having a single reason to change, these classes have a single reason to "test".
 Usually, such a design will have several classes in a row that each only calls the next.
 This "chain" of classes together are cohesive, but instead of being a single class together, they are all split apart.
 Such a functional design would normally be fine, except every function needs a twenty line wrapper of namespaces, imports, interfaces, and constructors.

 Comparatively, in languages like Javascript, Ruby, and Clojure, replacing a function for testing is easy!
 Every function does not need